Osteopathic Physicians Class Action

 Doctors of Osteopathic Medicine in Certification Dispute Philadelphia Inquirer, August 2, 2016

-More coverage, details on regional informational sessions and other important info will be posted on this page as this develops.
+More coverage, details and other important info will be posted on this page as this develops.

 Duane Morris LLP represents the named plaintiffs in the class action captioned Albert Talone, et al., v.
 American Osteopathic Association, Case No. 1:16-cv-04644-NLH-JS, filed in the United States District Court for the District of New Jersey on August 1, 2016.

-As set forth in the Class Action Complaint, the plaintiffs allege that the American Osteopathic Association (“AOA”) has violated the Federal and New Jersey antitrust laws by forcing AOA board certified DOs to purchase annual membership in the AOA in order to avoid the invalidation and cancellation of their AOA board certification.
+As set forth in the Class Action Complaint, the plaintiffs alleged that the American Osteopathic Association (“AOA”) had violated the Federal and New Jersey antitrust laws by forcing AOA board certified DOs to purchase annual membership in the AOA in order to avoid the invalidation and cancellation of their AOA board certification.

 All DOs in the United States whose have obtained board certification from the AOA and who have been required to pay membership dues to the AOA in order to maintain their board certification.